magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 <h2 id="mtf_repository_config">Configuration repository</h2>

-The configuration repository is a `ConfigData.xml` file that is the repository for the `Config` module.
+The configuration repository file has name `ConfigData.xml`.
+It is the repository for the `Config` module.
 It stores predefined data sets of the Magento configuration settings.

 Let's see the following example of configuration settings for <a href="https://github.com/magento/magento2/tree/develop/app/code/Magento/Authorizenet">Authorize.Net module</a> `magento2ce/dev/tests/functional/tests/app/Magento/Authorizenet/Test/Repository/ConfigData.xml`.